Banner for GCV Human Microbiome special report

 Holobiome

-• Based in: US
+- Based in US

 Holobiome, a US-based company, has begun uncovering the link between gut microbiome and mental health.
 The startup has capitalised on epidemiology and animal studies research to create one of the world’s largest collections of human gut microbiome.
-This will be used to produce new treatments and next-generation prebiotics for brain and nervous system
+This will be used to produce new treatments and next-generation prebiotics for brain and nervous system disorders such as autism.

 Philip Standwitz, Mike La Fleur and Kim Lewis launched Holobiome in 2015.
 Standwitz did research on bacterial cultivation and gut-brain axis at Northeastern University.
 Since its launch, the startup has raised a total $1.3m.

-System Biology contributed $1m to support
+Japanese venture capital firm Corundum System Biology contributed $1m to support

-Johnson recently announced a partnership with the startup to help develop prebiotics for infant and maternal immune health.
+Holobiome’s two year research.
+Johnson & Johnson recently announced a partnership with the startup to help develop prebiotics for infant and maternal immune health.

 Juno Bio

-• Based in: UK
+- Based in UK

-UK-based Juno Biome provides at-home test kits to help women understand their vaginal microbiome.
+UK-based Juno Bio provides at-home test kits to help women understand their vaginal microbiome.
 The data is being is being used to form a better understanding of recurrent health conditions such as bacterial vaginosis.

-much-needed opportunity to close the gender health gap while working as a biologist in the microbiome industry.
+Co-founder Hana Janebdar discovered the much-needed opportunity to close the gender health gap while working as a biologist in the microbiome industry.

 Janebdar and fellow co-founder Leighton Turner organised a management team of vaginal microbiome experts including Gregory Buck, the principal investigator on the NIH-funded Human Vaginal Microbiome Project.